Green Building CoStar Report: Bottom Line

 So let’s talk green building costar report.
-For IBM’s $1 billion project to cut energy consumption in data centers.
+For IBM’s $1 billion project to cut energy consumption and most importantly in data centers.
 I mean it is just one of many new market-based initiatives from the business world.

-In this issue of the CoStar Green Report, we show how business is perceiving the rising cost of energy.
-IBM’s $1 billion plan to clean up data centers.
-For its new energy efficiency program.
+For in this issue of the CoStar Green Report, we show how business is perceiving the rising cost of energy.
+In addition, IBM’s $1 billion plan to clean up data centers.
+For this is its new energy efficiency program.
 One from the man who gave us Energy Star.
-That’s more green initiatives from the banking world; and a green building proposal you could soon see in your building code.
+That’s more green initiatives from the banking world.
+In addition, a green building proposal you could soon see in your building code.

 Green building costar report